We offer free camping and free parking at day-use fee parks to these groups:

 The card expires every four years.
 A few months before the expiry date, we will send you a reminder postcard.
 You must sign the postcard and mail it back to us.
 (This verifies your address, and that you still plan to use the benefit.)
 No return postcard—no new pass.

-If you have moved since you received your pass, please contact us by phone or email us at firstname.lastname@example.org.
-We will need your pass number, name and new address.
+If you have moved since you received your pass, please contact us by phone or email us at email@example.com.
+Please include your pass number, name and new address.
+We will mail out a renewal postcard to your new address.
+You must sign and return the postcard to us to renew your pass.

 Other Things To Know